lordmulder/Launch5j/README.md

 # Variants

-Launch5j executables come in a number of variants, allowing you to pick the most suitable one:
+Launch5j executables come in a number of variants, allowing you to pick the most suitable one for you project:

 * **`wrapped`**
   Expects that the JAR file and the executable launcher have been combined to a *single* file; default variant expects that a separate JAR file is present in the same directory where the executable launcher resides.